Convergence Analysis of Machine Learning Algorithms for the Numerical Solution of Mean Field Control and Games: II -- The Finite Horizon Case: Numerical results

 where $J$ is defined by~\eqref{eq:MFC1-cost} (with a slight abuse of notation we view $J$ as a function of a feedback control) and where $(m,u)$ solve the following system of partial differential equations

 where $\tilde H$ is defined by~\eqref{eq:def-Hamiltonian-red}, with the initial and terminal conditions

 Here $\frac{\partial}{\partial m}$ denotes a Fr\'echet derivative.
-This PDE system has been analyzed and solved numerically e.g. in~\cite{MR3392611} and we use a similar numerical method below to compute our benchmark solutions.
+This PDE system has been analyzed and solved numerically e.g. in~\cite{MR3392611} and we use a similar numerical method below to compute our benchmark solutions when no analytical formula is available.

 12pt